Frequently Asked Questions

 What is the admissions review process?

 Once your application packet is deemed complete by the Bloomberg School’s Office of Admissions, your application is sent to the MHS program faculty who review your application.
 Faculty look for solid academic performance and letters of recommendation, a strong link between the applicant’s stated career goals and mission of the MHS program, and previous relevant experiences.
-In-person interviews are not necessary for admission to the program.

 Are the GREs required?